RELATED: See the social media accounts across campus

 For Facebook, try to post once a day if possible and no fewer than three times per week.
 You can post many times throughout each day on Twitter.
 Industry standard is 3-6 posts per week on Facebook, 2-4 posts per day on Twitter, and 3+ posts per week on Instagram.
 Many find it helpful to schedule social media posts in advance.

 Even if you are not posting new content every day, staff should be checking the accounts daily to answer any questions in a timely fashion or monitor spam.
 Please note that this also extends to weekends, holidays, and after business hours.

 UA employees and administrators of social media accounts are expected to adhere to the same standards of conduct online as they would in the workplace.

 Promotion-oriented posts and comments:

 By creating and making use of social media tools, UA does not intend to create and is not creating public forums.

 UA values openness and the free exchange of ideas.
 We recognize that the two-way exchange of information is intrinsic to social media tools, and that the public airing of constructive criticism will be part of this exchange.
-Generally, UA will not monitor, review, approve or endorse any comments posted.
+Generally, UA will not approve or endorse any comments posted.
 However, there are times when user comments on UA-sanctioned social media sites will be brought to the University’s attention.
 These guidelines are intended, in part, to help inform the decision-making concerning such comments.

 For assistance, contact: